iTwin/itwinjs-core/docs/learning/backend/Workspace2.md

 Note that `getString` returns `undefined` for "landscapePro/preferredStyle" because our dictionary didn't provide a value for it.
 The overload of that function (and similar functions like [Settings.getBoolean]($backend) and [Settings.getObject]($backend)) allows you to specify a default value to use if the value is not defined.

+> Note: In general, avoid caching the values of individual settings - just query them each time you need them, because they can change at any time.
+If you must cache (for example, if you are populating a user interface from the setting values), listen for and react to the [Settings.onSettingsChanged]($backend) event.

 Any number of dictionaries can be added to [Workspace.settings]($backend).
 Let's add another one:

 ```ts